farlee2121/DevEssentialsBlog/_posts/2021-10-24-DI-Strategy-by-Layer.md

 I've been using dependency rejection and data structure-focused techniques for managers since reading Domain Modeling Made Functional (also by Scott Wlaschin and amazing).

-I know I like it
+I know I like it because
 - It reduces mocks
 - It's transaction friendly (nothing committed until whole logic flow is finished)
 - The domain is more evident.
 Harder to hide decisions in side-effects nested somewhere in a call-chain
 - It's portable and composable by default

-The exception to Dependency rejection for managers is when I have a swappable pure behavior.
+The exception to dependency rejection for managers is when I have a swappable pure behavior.
 In other words, when I want to use an engine.

 I've tried keeping my engines to pure data-in data-out for a long time.
+The [CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) principle is a good explanation for why.

 Accessors are the uncertain one here.
-Dependency rejection greatly reduces the need for centralized storage services.
-My accessors have been fewer an smaller when using this pattern, so the issues haven't really popped up.
-It would make sense that Accessors would use parameterization because they are IO heavy.
-Any transactional guarantees that can't be met in a parameterized dependency are probably going to require stateful, imperative workflows.
+Dependency rejection in managers greatly reduces the need for centralized storage services.
+My accessors have been fewer and smaller when using this pattern, so the issues haven't really popped up.
+It would make sense that accessors would use parameterization or reader monad because they are IO heavy.
+Any transactional guarantees at this level of interfacing with infrastructure probably require stateful, imperative workflows.

 ## Conclusion